Reporting Boundary: Head Office (169 Union

 Reporting Period: 01 Apr 2021 – 31 Mar 2022

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-The London Pensions Fund Authority (LPFA), the largest local government pension provider in London responsible for the pension provision for around 19,489 employees, has achieved certification to Planet Mark.
+The London Pensions Fund Authority (LPFA), the largest local government pension provider in London responsible for the pension provision for around 19,489 employees, has achieved the Planet Mark.

+The Board of the LPFA also recognises that having, and adhering to, an environmental policy is sound operational business practice.
+It demonstrates that the organisation is committed to the wellbeing of our environment and society, both now and in the future.
 In addition to its pledge to reduce carbon, LPFA has a long-standing commitment to responsible investment (RI).
-Its proactive approach to addressing environmental, social and governance (ESG) issues in our investment policies has been developed over several years and continues to evolve.
+Its proactive approach to addressing environmental, social and governance (ESG) issues in its investment policies has been developed over several years and continues to evolve.
 LFPA has committed to not considering new active investments in fossil fuel companies that ignore the risks of climate change.
 It is also making all reasonable efforts to divest, provided that this will result in no material financial detriment to its clients.

 By being more strategic about its environmental responsibility, the company will be able to significantly increase its positive impact and hope to encourage continual improvements within its community.

 “Congratulations to London Pensions Fund Authority on achieving its second year of Planet Mark certification.
 From its investments to its business practices, LPFA is turning words in action and making sure that the whole organisation is fit to face our changing future.
 I am looking forward to continuing our partnership and helping reduce their operational emissions, and help walk to path to a sustainable future together.”